fullcontact/fullcontact-java-client/java8/README.md

 - `confidence`: _Confidence Enum_
 - `infer`: _boolean_
 - `webhookUrl`: _String_
-- `verifiedPhysical`: _boolean_ : Return only profiles which are with verified physical address
 - `maxMaids`: _Integer_ : Limit the number of MAIDs in response

 ```java